Quantum Encoding and Analysis on Continuous Time Stochastic Process with Financial Applications: Basic Circuits for Arithmetic and Distribution Preparation

 \subsection{State preparation for Statistical Distributions}

-The exponential distribution is implemented by parallel rotation gates as illustrated in FIG. \ref{exponential_distribution_circuit}.
+The exponential distribution is implemented by parallel rotation gates as illustrated in Figure \ref{exponential_distribution_circuit}.
 Detailed computation of rotation angles is given in Appendix \ref{pf:1}.
-The Erlang distribution is a summation of several exponential distributions and hence can be prepared via copies of exponential distribution preparation subcircuits together with a sequence of adder operators as shown in FIG. \ref{eldc}.
-Corresponding simulation results are given in FIG. \ref{exponential_distribution_simulation} and \ref{elds}, respectively.
+The Erlang distribution is a summation of several exponential distributions and hence can be prepared via copies of exponential distribution preparation subcircuits together with a sequence of adder operators as shown in Figure \ref{eldc}.
+Corresponding simulation results are given in Figure \ref{exponential_distribution_simulation} and \ref{elds}, respectively.